 As I often do at difficult times, I sought solace in music.
 There have been many wise words written in songs, and the one I found myself listening to last night was this:

 To my shame, I had always thought of that as having been written by Nanci Griffith, and it was only when I went to YouTube this morning to get the video that I realised that it was actually written by Julie Gold.
-There were several versions of it but I chose that one as it includes both the writer and the singer who has, for me, produced the most simple and moving version of the song.
 No doubt you will know it from the Bette Midler version, but this is, I think, far more subtle and retains the meaning of the song far better.
 Please, whatever you are doing, take five minutes out of your day to listen to the words of this song.
 Its message that we have no reason to be so different from each other is stronger today than ever.
 It is a simple truth, yet so many are incapable of grasping it.

 The other thing that made me angry about yesterday was the sadly all too predictable political response.
 Here in the UK, both sides of the debate on our membership of the European Union took to the airwaves to claim that the Brussels murders proved their point.
 And of course Donald Trump had to proclaim that France and Belgium were ‘disintegrating.’
 Moron.
 I don’t intend to start a political debate here, but the important word in all of this is ‘Union.’
 If a songwriter can understand the basic goodness of man, why do people distort this so much in the name of religion, politics or whatever cause they espouse?
 I’d like to think that I will never feel the need to write something like this again, but I fear that it is not a question of ‘if’ but ‘when.’